Sunday, July 25, 2010

 The Czar, which was tested for the one and only time in late ’61, was probably why Duck and Cover made a comeback after dying with the 50s.
 Well, the Berlin Crisis of earlier that year probably had something to do with it, too.
 Don’t ask me how running into the hall of your elementary school or diving under your desk or hiding in a basement (if we’d had basements in Possum Swamp) would protect you from 100 or 50 or even 25 or 10 megatons of H-bomb hell.
 I thought it faintly ridiculous even then, and so did most folks, I reckon, since the fallout shelter’s second vogue was brief.

 The tail end of 1961 was probably the height of both the country’s Civil Defense madness and my nuclear fear.
 After Berlin came to a half-hearted resolution, the Czar had blown his stack, and we and the Soviets at least began to inch toward an end to atmospheric testing, the duck and cover drills and the Civil Defense PSAs began to taper off.
 Yeah, October 1962 and the Cuban Missile Crisis brought a brief reprise of the whole sorry business, but the excitement (for want of a better word) didn’t last.
-Most of us had decided to stop worrying even if we couldn’t learn to love The Bomb.
-We had no choice but to live with the H-bomb, and set about doing that.
+Most of us had decided to stop worrying.
+Even if we couldn’t learn to love The Bomb, we had no choice but to live with it and set about doing just that.

 Which Unk tried to adopt as his outlook, too.
 Yeah, when the siren next to Kate Shepard Elementary went off at 12pm every Friday, I still got the willies (“What if the Russians decide to attack at noon on Friday to fool us?!”).
 Luckily, most of the time I was more interested in normal kid things, and was mostly tired of and bored of the H-bomb like everybody else.
 While I'll admit I was petrified during President Kennedy’s famous Cuba speech, I was also spitting mad that a rerun of Mr. Lucky, a show the little Rodster mucho admired for its sophisticated milieu, had been preempted.

-On the penultimate Saturday of the Cuban Missile Crisis, Mama insisted I go to work with Daddy at the TV station’s transmitter across the bay (“You’ll be outside the worst blast rings,” Mama said).
+In what was purty-much the finale of Mama's H-Bomb mania phase, on the penultimate Saturday of the Cuban Missile Crisis she insisted I go to work with Daddy at the TV station’s transmitter across the bay (“You’ll be outside the worst blast rings!”).
 I was more put-out than scared.
 I had been looking forward to playing in the yard with the kids next door all day and looking at the stars when the day was gone.

-Do younguns still campout in the backyard?
+Do younguns still camp out in the backyard?
 If they don’t, what a shame.
 We sure had fun doing it, me and the boys next-door.
-A summer night, a few seven and eight-year-olds, a tent made from patio chairs or a picnic table covered with a plastic sheet, or maybe just some blankets laid-out in the backyard made for a wonderful evening’s entertainment.
+A summer night, a few seven and eight-year-olds, a tent made from patio chairs, or a picnic table covered with a plastic sheet, or maybe just some blankets laid-out in the backyard, made for a wonderful evening.
 Or part of one.
 When we were small, we barely lasted till after sunset, till somebody just had to tell a ghost story, and somebody else suddenly remembered The Flintstones was about to come on, and we’d all better go inside.

 At first I was badly confused by all those stars.
 Till I glommed onto the fact that the constellation patterns in the sky were much larger than those on my chart.
 I couldn’t find Hercules to save my life, but I could trace the Big Dipper, the Little Dipper, and, coming up over in the east, just over our house, Little Lyra with beautiful blue Vega.
 I was absolutely thunderstruck that I was seeing more than just the usual jumble of stars; I was finally seeing the constellations.
 Heck, I’d even learned the names of two bright stars, Polaris (the North Star!) and Vega.